zimmski/tavor/README.md

 <group><item name="V">37</item><group><item name="S">88</item></group></group>
 ```

 Generating data like this is just one example of the capabilities of Tavor.
-Please have a look at [the complete example](#complete-example) with a complete overview over the basic features or keep reading to find out more about the background and capabilities of Tavor.
+Please have a look at [the complete example](#complete-example) with a broader overview over the basic features or keep reading to find out more about the background and capabilities of Tavor.

 Additionally you can find official Tavor format files and fuzzer applications at [https://github.com/zimmski/fuzzer](https://github.com/zimmski/fuzzer).
+Announcements<sup>[1](https://groups.google.com/forum/#!msg/golang-nuts/uI6hkmYyaAU/UPz5ccT5_ZgJ)</sup> of the project's progress also include explanations, examples and roadmap information.

 ## <a name="table-of-content"></a>Table of content